sumankaundinya/careconnect/api/README.md

 # The API package

+## This is for the testing purpose we keep them to tr different options

 This package sets up a [Express](https://expressjs.com/) API server and a connection to a SQL database using [Knex](https://knexjs.org/).

 For development you can run the command `npm run dev` which uses `nodemon` to watch files and restarts the server when a change happens.